Panhandle Community Services

 Panhandle Community Services serves Armstrong County, Briscoe County, Carson County, Castro County, Childress County, Collingsworth County, Dallam County, Deaf Smith County, Donley County, Gray County, Hall County, Hansford County, Hartley County, Hemphill County, Hutchinson County, Lipscomb County, Moore County, Ochiltree County, Oldham County, Parmer County, Potter County, Randall County, Roberts County, Sherman County, Swisher County and Wheeler County.

-The Panhandle Community Services (PCS) Section 8 Housing Choice Voucher waiting list is currently open, from April, 2018, until further notice.
+The Panhandle Community Services (PCS) Section 8 Housing Choice Voucher waiting list is currently open.
+Applications are being accepted from April, 2018, until further notice.

 Applicants will be placed on the waiting list by date and time of application, by order of preferences.